MicrosoftDocs/memdocs/autopilot/includes/deregister-autopilot-device.md

 ### Deregister from Autopilot using Intune

-Once the device has been deregistered from Intune, it can then be deregistered from Autopilot.
+Once the device has been deleted from Intune, it can then be deregistered from Autopilot.
 To deregister a device from Autopilot:

-1. Make sure the device has been deregistered from Intune as described in the [Deregister from Intune](#deregister-from-intune) section.
+1. Make sure the device has been deleted from Intune as described in the [Delete from Intune](#delete-from-intune) section.

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).